It’s almost spring, so it’s time to start making gorgeous, bright cookies! Here are some fun Spring Flowers Cookies I made:

 • 1-2 TBS of clear vanilla and or clear almond extract (or some of both).

 - Mix powdered sugar, corn syrup and flavorings together at a low speed until thoroughly blended without any small pockets of powdered sugar.
 Do not use high speed or you will end up with bubbles.

 - For thicker icing to use for outlining or writing, add additional powdered sugar until you get the desired consistency.

-- For thinner icing to fill in designs, add very small amounts of milk or water until you get the consistency you want.
+- To use thinner icing to fill in designs, add very small amounts of milk or water until you get the consistency you want.

 - Can be stored in the refrigerator for a week, but should be room temperature again before using.

 Add outline icings with parchment paper cones or icing bags with tiny tips.
 Outline the design onto your cookie with the thick icing.
 Use thinner icing to fill in the design by either spooning small amount in and spreading around or using icing bags to squeeze out and spread around.